Icinga/icinga2/INSTALL.md

     $ dpkg-buildpackage -uc -us

+### Building Post Install Tasks

+After building Icinga 2 yourself, your package build system should at least run the following post install requirements:

+* enable the `checker`, `notification` and `mainlog` feature by default
+* run 'icinga2 api setup' in order to enable the `api` feature and generate SSL certificates for the node

 ## Running Icinga 2

 Icinga 2 comes with a single binary that takes care of loading all the relevant